 To begin with, an entrepreneurial mindset is just that, a mindset.
 A lot of people think of it as a business model, but Jennifer feels that is misguided.
 What an entrepreneurial mindset does is orient a person towards entrepreneurial thinking, such as seeking opportunities, innovations and new value creations.

 Therefore, it’s really a personality type.
-Jennifer noted that entrepreneurs also have an ability to take calculated risks and accept uncertainty better than most.
+Jennifer noted that entrepreneurs also have the ability to take calculated risks and accept uncertainty better than most.

 How Can You Recognize the Entrepreneurial Mindset?